opral/monorepo/rfcs/git-sdk-requirements/RFC.md

 ### Git inside JS

-Git in JS is simipler.
+Git in JS is maybe simpler.
+It depends on how hard it would be to add all missing features to Isomorphic Git.

+We need sparse checkout and rebase in the least.
+Either of those features have no code in Iso Git currently.

 You import Git SDK (that wraps around isomorphic git).
 This isomorphic git lives together with some in memory fs.